-Research shows speaking a second language can improve children’s overall school performance and problem-solving skills, positively affect their performance on standardized tests, and increase their awareness of the vocabulary and structure of their first language.
-Exposure to a second or third language is best at the earliest age possible.
+Research shows learning to speak a second language can improve children’s overall school performance and problem-solving skills, positively affect their performance on standardized tests, and increase their awareness of the vocabulary and grammatical structure of their first language.
+Exposure to a second language is best at the earliest age possible.

 In early childhood, these connections are very flexible.
 Children are capable of learning the sounds and structures of a second language without the obstruction, or the filtering action, of their first language.
 This flexibility also stays longer with them, enabling them to adopt additional languages with greater ease in life.
 Without early exposure, this window of opportunity closes around the time of puberty, when the brain firms its neural connections.

 At Canterbury, the French teacher employs a number of teaching methods with students.
 Students sing songs and act out humorous poems; play games, role play, move to commands, listen to stories, and identify familiar vocabulary.
 French vocabulary also is woven into the music material the students are learning – whether it be for a parent night or simply for a rhythmic exercise.